anitayl/Data-science-in-finance-time-series-predictability/README.md

 ![Strat_v s_Market](https://user-images.githubusercontent.com/102770592/223020283-6d8a766b-b36a-4053-b90e-d50304d21b54.png)

-The sharpe ratio of this portfolio is 1.7128 , much higher than that of the market,which is only 0.3316 While the simple OLS model has the problem of using future data to predict, which leads to overfitting.
-So .we need to use Rolling out of sample to fix this problem
+The sharpe ratio of this portfolio is 1.7128 , much higher than that of the market,which is only 0.3316.

+While the simple OLS model has the problem of using future data to predict, which leads to overfitting.

+So we need to use Rolling out of sample to fix this problem

 ### OLS Rolling out of sample
-rolling window: 40 days
+1. rolling window: 40 days
 The sharpe ratio of this portfolio is 0.6086, much higher than that of the market,which is only 0.3363.
+Green line is the strategy returns using 40 days window, blue line is the result of simple OLS.

 ![FigureQ3](https://user-images.githubusercontent.com/102770592/223021592-afe96d82-0590-4789-a4cd-f7ed79856a16.png)

-While the sharpe ratio of the portfolio calculated based on rolling basis is way less than that of previous result in (1). rolling window: 20 days
+While the sharpe ratio of the portfolio calculated based on rolling basis is way less than that of previous result in (1).

+2. Rolling window: 20 days

 ![FigureQ5 2](https://user-images.githubusercontent.com/102770592/223021594-9295999f-9480-4df8-b15a-09eaf1e3a808.png)

-rolling window: 80 days
+3. Rolling window: 80 days

 ![FigureQ5](https://user-images.githubusercontent.com/102770592/223021596-f81a6d4d-1aa1-4239-9e4f-13cc1565af58.png)

+The sharpe ratio of this portfolio rolling in 80 days window is 0.6057, while the sharpe ratio of the portfolio rolling in 20 days is only 0.4713.

 The data source:
 https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html